Long-Term Disability Insurance

 How it works

 Long-Term Disability insurance provides you with a monthly benefit to help pay for everyday expenses (such as a mortgage, rent, utilities, childcare, or groceries), if a covered disability (e.g., back injuries or some chronic illnesses such as a heart attack, cancer, or stroke) takes you away from work for an extended time.
-You’ll continue to receive benefits until you’re able to return to work or until you reach the end of your benefit period.
-The definition of disability is the inability to engage in the material and substantial duties of your own occupation during the first two-and-a-half years that benefits are payable.
-Thereafter, disability is the inability to perform any occupation for which you are or can become qualified for with training, education, or experience.

 If you become too sick to work, or an injury keeps you out of work, and you have a long term disability policy in place, you’ll submit a claim along with information about your condition from your doctor.
-If your claim is approved, you’ll start receiving the benefits determined by your plan as soon as the waiting period has passed.
+If your claim is approved, you’ll start receiving the benefits determined by your plan as soon as the 6-month waiting period has passed.
 The money is paid to you directly, and there are no limitations on how it can be spent.

 Most common Long-Term Disability claims